alaalaa-shuo/EOT-Net/README.md

 #  An Endmember-Oriented Transformer Network for Bundle-Based Hyperspectral Unmixing
-**Demo code for "[An Endmember-Oriented Transformer Network for Bundle-Based Hyperspectral Unmixing, TGRS, 2025](https://ieeexplore.ieee.org/abstract/document/10843765)"**
+**Code for "[An Endmember-Oriented Transformer Network for Bundle-Based Hyperspectral Unmixing, TGRS, 2025](https://ieeexplore.ieee.org/abstract/document/10843765)"**